 • Residential and familial information of peace officers, firefighters, EMT’s, prosecutors, children’s services workers and corrections officers.

 Unless a requester certifies to the Clerk of Courts in writing that the request is not intended for commercial purposes, the Clerk of Courts shall treat the request as a commercial request.
-The Clerk of Courts will transmit no more than ten records per month per commercial requester.
+In such a case, the Clerk of Courts will transmit no more than ten records per month per commercial requester.
 The public records shall be transmitted within a reasonable period of time after receiving the request.
 The person or entity making the commercial request must pay in advance the cost of postage and other supplies to be used in the mailing.
-“Commercial” does not include reporting or gathering news, reporting or gathering information to assist citizen oversight or understanding of the operation or activities of government, or non-profit educational research.
+“Commercial” does not include reporting or gathering news; reporting or gathering information to assist citizen oversight or understanding of the operation or activities of government; or non-profit educational research.
+Commercial requesters must submit their requests via an email to firstname.lastname@example.org.
+Commercial records requests submitted through any other channels will not be processed.

 As the custodian of records this office will verify court records.
 We will not, however, verify identities or personal identifiers as the Clerk’s Office is not the custodian of those records.
 The sheriff is the custodian of the booking and jail information that uses personal identifiers and the sheriff does perform background checks.
 For most criminal matters a date of birth is listed on our website.
 Please visit www.courtclerk.org.